. In the future you will receive a little piece of software to bring up Relativity Calculator directly from within this web pageRelativity Calculator

 measured with rods and clocks of the same kind.
 This is always true notwithstanding any "relativistic effects" of either the

-Lorentz length contraction or time dilation as earlier revealed by the Michelson-Morley Experiment (1887 ).
+Lorentz length contraction or time dilation as earlier revealed by the Michelson - Morley Experiment (1887 ).

-The Relativity Corollaries:
+The Einstein Relativity Physics Corollaries:

 a).
-The "luminiferous aether" does not exist. [ This entirely comports with the results of the Michelson-Morley Experiment. ]
+The "luminiferous aether" does not exist. [ This entirely comports with the results of the Michelson - Morley Experiment. ]

 b).
 The "Fallacy of Simultaneity at a Distance" - There is no such reality as simultaneously occurring events when measured at great distances or at velocities approaching

-The Relativity Assumptions - The Cosmological Principle:
+The Relativity Assumptions - The Cosmological Principle as regards special relativity physics:

 That is, there is no one preferred reference point or direction in space-time.

-That is, the geometry ( metric ) of space-time is the same from any point to any other point in the universe.
+That is, the geometry ( metric ) of space - time is the same from any point to any other point in the universe.

 iii).
 Systems -